HigherOrderCO/Kind/README.md

 ### 📦 Dependencies
-Formality will discover it doesn't have definitions for `IO(Unit)` and `IO.print`, and wil download them from [moonad.org](moonad.org).
+Formality will discover it doesn't have definitions for `IO(Unit)` and `IO.print`, and will download them from [moonad.org](moonad.org).
-Formality doesn't have a notion of packages or a central package repository.
-Instead, users can post definitions to Moonad, making them globally available for all other users, essentially extending the language itself.
+Formality doesn't have a notion of packages or a central package repository; instead, users can post definitions to Moonad, making them globally available for all other users, essentially extending the language itself.
 This is Formality's philosophy on pretty much everything: keep the language as small and diamond-perfect as possible, but make it easy to extend and share.

 ### ✔️ Type Checking
-With all the definitions in place, Formality will sure every definition fulfills its type.
+With all the definitions in place, Formality will make sure every definition fulfills its type.
 This process is *much* more powerful in Formality than in traditional languages: as in proof assistants like Coq and Agda, types can express deep properties about your programs, and